kristianmandrup/typescript-ast-processor/Readme.md

-# TypeScript AST Traverse
+# TypeScript AST Processor

-Trying to make it much easier to design tools that work with the TypeScript AST by providing a higher level API, helpers etc.
+This library is designed as a foundation for writing tools that work with the TypeScript AST.
+It aims to provide a higher level API, helpers etc. so you avoid the "pain" of working with the AST directly in most cases.

-Traverse the TypeScript AST:
+To traverse the TypeScript AST:

 - visit nodes of interest
+- query nodes and collect node data
-- collect data via collectors
+- aggregate collected data via collectors
-- perform instrumentation based on collected data
+- perform instrumentations based on collected data
-- side effects such as code replacements or calling micro services etc.
+- perform any side effects such as code replacements or calling micro services etc.

 ## Disclaimer

 Still a WIP.
-Tests not written yet, so purely "dream code" for now.
+Mostly "dream code" for now.

-Please help contribute to make it happen!!!
+Please help contribute to make it happen, see [Contributing](CONTRIBUTING.md)

 ## Resources